If you are looking to start a food truck catering business, here are all the licenses you need to keep it legal in the UK

 Streets and roads within cities and towns are split between two main categories:

 If a street is designated as a “Licensed” or “Consent” Street, then you can make an application to your local authority and potentially pitch a food stall or food truck on one of these types of streets.
-Please note, it is also a criminal offence to sell food to the public without consent.
+Please note, that it is also a criminal offence to sell food to the public without consent.

 Your local authority will have a list of streets you can and cannot trade on.